ivan-tana/iblood-api/ReadMe.md

 # How the api works
 ## Creating a user account

+### Note: The request send to the sever except for the login and create user route must all contain an access token in the header of the request
 Creating a new user a count is done in two steps first the user auth and then the user profile User auth
 The user profile is created by posting a json object to /user/signup